tedneward/Azgaarnoth/Creatures/Derro.md

 >- **Languages** Dwarvish,Undercommon
 >- **Challenge** 3
 >___
->***Magic Resistance.***.
-The derro has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The derro has advantage on saving throws against spells and other magical effects.
 >
->***Sunlight Sensitivity.***.
-While in sunlight, the derro has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.*** While in sunlight, the derro has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Quarterstaff.***.
-Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
+>***Quarterstaff.*** Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 2 (1d6 - 1) bludgeoning damage.
 >
->***Chromatic Beam.***.
-The derro launches a brilliant beam of magical energy in a 5-foot-wide line that is 60 feet long.
+>***Chromatic Beam.*** The derro launches a brilliant beam of magical energy in a 5-foot-wide line that is 60 feet long.
 Each creature in the line must make a DC 12 Dexterity saving throw, taking 21 (6d6) radiant damage on a failed save, or half as much damage on a successful one.
 >
->***Spellcasting.***.
-The derro casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 12):
+>***Spellcasting.*** The derro casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 12):
 >
 >At will: mage hand, message, prestidigitation
 >